-For a decade, James has been working with the Red Balloon Learner Centre Group, who have a learner centre in north London, at Harrow.
+For over a decade, James has been working with the Red Balloon Learner Centre Group, who have a learner centre in north London, at Harrow.
 The charity helps children that have been so badly bullied that they no longer attend school – a real issue of social justice and ensuring these youngsters get the education they deserve.

 Pictured right: With Dame Esther Rantzen DBE, Patron the charity.